2. Development and Review

 (i) Approval of the proposal;

-(ii) Referral to the Institute LTC for further discussion, or approval subject to specified amendments having been made;
+(ii) Referral to the Faculty for further discussion, or approval subject to specified amendments having been made;

 (iii) Referral back to the module co-ordinator for further development.

-12. The completed MAF, including comments from the independent reviewer, should be approved by the Institute LTC.
+12. The completed MAF, including comments from the independent reviewer, should be approved by theappropriate Faculty committee.

-14. Institutes are also responsible for creating or amending the module details on the Module Database on AStRA.
-New modules will not appear until AQRO has received notification that the MAF has been uploaded onto SharePoint.
+14. Faculties are also responsible for creating or amending the module details on the Module Database on AStRA.
+No module should appear on the database until the formal approval process has been completed at faculty level.

-15. In cases where a minimum threshold may be applied to an option module, the Institute must inform students that the module cannot be guaranteed to run with low numbers of registered students, and that students may be asked to choose again.
+15. In cases where a minimum threshold may be applied to an option module, the academic department must inform students that the module cannot be guaranteed to run with low numbers of registered students, and that students may be asked to choose again.
+Equally, students should be informed where the number of registrations on a module may be capped, with a clear explanation provided.

 Guidance on Completing the Module Approval Form (MAF)